9: Chromosomal Disorders

 For this problem, deletion mutants have been generated for a chromosome containing eight genes.
 Your goal is to analyze the phenotypic data resulting from these deletions and determine the correct linear order of the genes.

-There are eight (8) genes, C, E, H, J, Q, S, T, and W, closely linked in a single chromosome.
+There are eight (8) genes, A, B, F, G, K, M, R, and W, closely linked in a single chromosome.
 However, their order is unknown.
-In the region, six (6) deletions have been identified.
+In the region, seven (7) deletions have been identified.
 These deletions uncover recessive alleles of the genes as follows:

 What is the correct order of the eight (8) genes?